Adlington, Lancashire: Governance

-In the Middle Ages Adlington was a township in the ecclesiastical parish of Standish in the Leyland Hundred of Lancashire.
+In the Middle Ages Adlington was in the ecclesiastical parish of Standish in the Leyland Hundred of Lancashire.
 In 1837, Adlington joined with other townships (or civil parishes) in the area to form the Chorley Poor Law Union which took responsibility for the administration and funding of the Poor Law in that area.
 A local board was formed in 1872 was replaced by an urban district council of twelve members in 1894.

-The town forms part of Chorley Borough which has headquarters at the town hall in Chorley.
-The town is represented on the council by three Labour Party councillors elected for the Adlington and Anderton ward.
+The village forms part of Chorley Borough which has headquarters at the town hall in Chorley.
+The village is represented on the council by three Labour Party councillors elected for the Adlington and Anderton ward.

 Adlington is part of the Chorley parliamentary constituency, which elected Lindsay Hoyle as Member of Parliament for the Labour party at the 2010 General Election.

 Geography

-Adlington lies towards the north-east of the township; its area is 1,064 acres.
-Its south-east boundary is the River Douglas and Buckow Brook separates the township from Worthington to the west.
+Adlington covers an area of 1,064 acres.
+Its south-east boundary is the River Douglas and Buckow Brook separates the village from Worthington to the west.
 The Ellerbeck is the boundary with Duxbury.

 Economy

-Adlington's economy was based on cotton mills and coal pits but the majority of these traditional industries have disappeared and the town primarily serves as a residential settlement for commuters working in Manchester, Bolton, Wigan and Chorley.
-Construction company Leonard Fairclough & Son was founded and based in the town before becoming part of the bigger AMEC group.
+Adlington's economy was based on cotton mills and coal pits but the majority of these traditional industries have disappeared.
+The construction company Leonard Fairclough & Son was founded and based in the village before becoming part of the bigger AMEC group.

 Transport

 Adlington's main road is the A6 from Manchester via Blackrod to Chorley and Preston.
 It has a junction with the B6227 towards Rivington.
-The M61 motorway passes the eastern fringe of the town.
+The M61 motorway passes the eastern fringe of the village.

 Adlington railway station is on the Manchester to Preston Line.
 Another station, White Bear railway station in Station Road, was on the Lancashire Union Railway between Wigan and Blackburn.
 It closed in 1960 (the line remained in use for goods until 1974) with the ticket office remaining as a local café.
-Evidence can be found throughout Adlington of the town's lost line.
+Evidence can be found throughout Adlington of the villages lost line.

 The Leeds and Liverpool Canal passes through Adlington where the White Bear Marina is the largest marina on the canal.

 Religion

-The town has three active churches; St. Paul's, which is the Church of England parish church, St. Joseph's a Roman Catholic church and the United Reformed and Methodist church on Railway Road.
+The village has three active churches: St. Paul's (the Church of England parish church), St. Joseph's (a Roman Catholic church), and the United Reformed and Methodist church on Railway Road.

-Christ Church was built in 1839 but was used as a chapel of ease after St. Paul's Church was built in 1884, but is no longer used for worship and has been converted to a restaurant.
-In the past there was an iron mission church dedicated to St Philip and there were Wesleyan, Primitive Methodist and Congregational churches.
+Christ Church, built in 1839, was used as a chapel of ease after St. Paul's Church was built in 1884; it no longer is used for worship and has been converted to a restaurant.
+Formerly, Adlington also held an iron mission church dedicated to St Philip and Wesleyan, Primitive Methodist, and Congregational churches.